British and French Colonialism in Cameroon Proposal

 Regardless of multiple attempts to create new independent states free from the remnants of the past, the colonial history of various nations still causes significant influences on their policies and domestic affairs.
 Cameroon is one of the new nations previously the colony of Germany, and then divided between France and the United Kingdom until independence in 1960 (Ashu, 2020).
 This period became a serious factor shaping the development of a new state and its most important spheres.
 For this reason, the topic of the study is the colonial legacy on education and employment in Cameroon.
 The choice of the issue is justified by the fact that the problem remains topical for the state, but little attention is devoted to finding possible ways of its resolution.
 A better understanding of the effects of Cameroon’s past will help to find the methods how to mitigate them and improve the quality of life of people representing different groups or vulnerable minorities.

-Chapter 1 sets the ground for the research and consists of the following sections:
+Chapter sets the ground for the research and consists of the following sections:

 • Background of the Study – describes the problem and the gap in knowledge linked to it.

-• Problem statement – states the research problem
+• Problem statement – states the research problem.

-• Purpose of the Study – outlines the pivotal aim of the research
+• Purpose of the Study – outlines the pivotal aim of the research.

-• Research Questions – introduces research questions directing the study
+• Research Questions – introduces research questions directing the study.

-• Theoretical Foundation – offers the theory used as the basis for the project
+• Theoretical Foundation – offers the theory used as the basis for the project.

-• Conceptual Framework – establishes a framework for the investigation
+• Conceptual Framework – establishes a framework for the investigation.

-• Nature of the Study – describes the nature and character of the research
+• Nature of the Study – describes the nature and character of the research.

-• Definitions – provides a list of central definitions
+• Definitions – provides a list of central definitions.

-• Limitations – clarifies current barriers of the research
+• Limitations – clarifies current barriers of the research.

-• Significance of the Study – outlines the importance of the study for the analyzed problem
+• Significance of the Study – outlines the importance of the study for the analyzed problem.

 Background of the Study

 The existing research literature acknowledges the fact that colonialism has a strong impact on Cameroon and the work of its major institutions.
 Diang (2013) is sure that colonialism has not left the country and remains a factor influencing cooperation between different groups.
-Moreover, it shifted its focus towards neocolonialist and neoliberalist ideas (Diang, 2013).
+Moreover, it shifted its focus toward neocolonialist and neoliberalist ideas (Diang, 2013).
 The state still critically depends on European countries economically, meaning that its ability to perform an independent policy is doubted.
 The current forms of political and financial power linked to education and employment are controlled not by the government of Cameroon but by other states, which creates the basis for the emergence of multiple problems.

 Another problem coming from the colonial past is the loss of indigenous languages and, as a result, numerous issues in the education and employment spheres.
 Echitchi (2019) is sure that the differences between Anglophones and Francophones, along with the need to preserve good relations with European countries, created the basis for the decline of existing languages, culture, and education.
 The dominance of Western communication forms in higher educational establishments transforms them into privileged languages, meaning that Cameroonians who do not know these languages are limited in their opportunities to find a well-paid or respected job (Echitchi, 2019).
 This situation results from the state’s colonial past and its inability to find its own way to exist in the modern world.